Bhawani-jangid/Predicting-User-Churn-for-an-E-commerce-Platform/README.md

 ---

 ## **Contact**
-For any questions or suggestions, please feel free to contact the project maintainer.
+For any questions or suggestions, please feel free to contact.
+And I will complete this project in upcoming next 5-7 day currenty I do exam prepration.